-The TOEFL writing section in the 2026 format takes approximately 21 to 23 minutes and includes three distinct task types.
+The TOEFL writing section in the 2026 format takes 23 minutes per the ETS Test Blueprint and includes three distinct task types.
 This is a significant change from the previous format, which featured an integrated writing task and an independent essay.
 ETS has completely removed integrated writing and replaced it with shorter, more focused tasks that test practical writing ability in real-world contexts.

 The first task, Build a Sentence, presents 10 items where you arrange scrambled word chunks into grammatically correct sentences.
 This tests your knowledge of English syntax, clause structures, and word order.
 The second task, Write an Email, gives you a situational prompt and asks you to compose a 130 to 140 word email response within 7 minutes.
 You need to demonstrate appropriate tone, clear organization, and effective communication.
 The third task, Academic Discussion, places you in an online classroom setting where a professor poses a question and classmates respond.
 You have 10 minutes to contribute a well-supported opinion that engages with the discussion.